LetterBe/CapstoneBe/README.md

-# OrganizeYourself
+# OrganizeYourself : my capstone for the Java fullstack developer Bootcamp

 All your tasks in one place to be managed by more than one user.
-Allows you to share tasks, let you know if it is already done or not plus by whom and, finally, rewards you when you are done with a task!
+Allows you to share tasks, let you know if it is already done  and, finally, rewards you when you are done with a task!

-## Creating an heroku app
-When creating the heroku app I recommend to use the heroku cli.
-Use the following commands to create the app and add the required buildpack.
-* `heroku create <your-app-name>`
-* `heroku buildpacks:set heroku/java --app=<your-app-name>`

-## Project structure
+## Tech Stack

-The project consists of to sub projects.
-The react project is located in the frontend directory and the Spring Boot project in the backend directory.
-To let heroku know that the main project is the Spring Boot project, there is a parent pom.xml in the root directory.
-That way, when heroku builds checks out the code and starts the build the parent pom and the backend module are built.<br />
-To let heroku know that the jar file is now in the target directory of the backend, the `Procfile` is needed.

-## Bundling the frontend into the backend jar

-The frontend project is built using the `com.github.eirslett:frontend-maven-plugin`.
-The `maven-resources-plugin` is used to copy the content of the resulting `build` directory to the backend's `target/classes/static` directory.<br />

-## Deployment to heroku

-Just connect your heroku app and yout GitHub repository on the heroku app's "Deploy"-tab.
-# CapstoneBe
+Java / Java 17, Spring Boot, JUnit 5, JWT, maven,  Unit, Component & Integration Tests, React, TypeScript, prop-types, Tailwind, AWS, MongoDB, REST, Git, Github Workflow,Docker, Heroku", Agile Workflow